TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 5/2 Samuel 5.25.md

 ---

-And David did so, as Jehovah commanded him, and smote the Philistines from Geba until thou come to Gezer.
+David did so, as Yahweh commanded him, and struck the Philistines from Geba until you come to Gezer.